Entrepreneurship for Kids™

 The entrepreneur:

 The entrepreneur is required for Networking, developing a network of business and social relationships.
-He/she has to strengthen existing relationships and create new ones to promote his/her venture and to learn from others.
+They must strengthen existing relationships and create new ones to promote their venture and learn from others.

 Networking

 Alongside developing business and social networks, as an entrepreneur, you should understand that you can get help from acquaintances and friends to establish the venture.
-However, in the long term, you can't rely on these relationships to make an enterprise to succeed.
-In the end, for a project to succeed, the target audience is the one who should want the product/service offered to them.
+However, in the long term, you can't rely on these relationships to make an enterprise succeed.
+Ultimately, for a project to grow, the target audience is the one who should want the product/service offered to them.

 Most children, as well as older people, are waiting for others to contact them.
-But if we want to expand our network, we must initiate conversations and reach others.
+However, if we want to expand our network, we must initiate conversations and connect with others.

 Examples from the children's arena:

-Children who want to be elected to the student council are elected first in their classroom and then in the school elections.
+Children who want to be elected to the student council are first elected in their classroom and then in the school-wide elections.
 Who is more likely to be elected: a child with many friends or a child with few friends?

-If I want to meet and play with my friends after school, I have to turn to them and ask to meet.
+If I want to meet and play with my friends after school, I must turn to them and ask to meet.
 We may get a refusal, but we won't let it discourage us.
-We may try other with kids or another time.
+We may try something else with the kids or another time.
 And perhaps it is best to try to understand why the same child we invite does not want to meet, and in any case, we will always look for more opportunities to bond.

-The child is bored and wants a friend?
+The child is bored and wants a friend.
 Let him invite someone.
-As parents, we shouldn't do it for him/her.
-If the child is of preschool, he/she will talk about it in kindergarten with his/her friends, and then we, as parents, will schedule.
-If the child doesn't know how to use the phone, we will make the phone call for him/her, but he/she will talk.
-At first, the children may be reluctant to do so, but they practice and gain confidence over time.
+As parents, we shouldn't do it for them.
+If the child is in preschool, they will likely discuss it with their friends in kindergarten, and then we, as parents, will schedule accordingly.
+If the child doesn't know how to use the phone, we will make the phone call for them, but they will still participate in the conversation.
+At first, the children may be reluctant to do so, but they gradually gain confidence through practice over time.

 An example from the entrepreneurial arena: